-5.2 CIRCULATION OF NEW APPLICATIONS TO MENDMF
+7.2 CIRCULATION OF NEW APPLICATIONS TO MNDMF

-5.2.1 Intent of Circulating Development Plans
+7.2.1 Intent of Circulating Development Plans

-Circulating development applications to MENDMF will help mitigate some of the uncertainties pertaining to mine hazard locations and potential conflicts with future mine/mineral development.
-Current guidelines recommend that MENDMF's Regional Land Use Geologist be contacted when a mining related hazard as indicated in the Abandoned Mines Information System (AMIS) database is within 1 kilometre of a proposed development.
+Circulating development applications to MNDMF will help mitigate some of the uncertainties pertaining to mine hazard locations and potential conflicts with future mine/mineral development.
+Current guidelines recommend that MNDMF's Regional Land Use Geologist be contacted when a mining related hazard as indicated in the Abandoned Mines Information

+System (AMIS) database is within 1km of a proposed development.
 Within Timmins there are literally hundreds of these points and the information about these points varies considerably.
 There is uncertainty that every single mine hazard feature is captured in the AMIS database or plotted as accurately reported.
-MENDF does not guarantee that the locations are precise and some research and/or ground proofing may be required by MENDMF staff to verify the type and location of mine hazard(s) in question and make recommendations accordingly.
+MNDF does not guarantee that the locations are precise and some research and/or ground proofing may be required by MNDMF staff to verify the type and location of mine hazard(s) in question and make recommendations accordingly.

-5.2.2 Types of Applications to be Circulated to MENDMF
+7.2.2 Types of Applications to be Circulated to MNDMF

-- 1) New developments within one (1) kilomtre of an AMIS point or within a mineral extraction zone. - 2) Re-zoning applications within one (1) kilomtre of AMIS point or within a mineral extraction zone. - 3) Any development which is on or abutting to an existing Mine Tailings Hazard as identified in Schedules C, C1 and C2.
+- i) New developments within 1 km of an AMIS point or within a mineral extraction zone; - ii) Re-zoning applications within 1 km of AMIS point or within a mineral extraction zone; - iii) Any development which is on or abutting to an existing Mine Tailings Hazard as identified in Schedule 'C'.

-5.2.3 MENDMF Contact Person
+7.2.3 MNDMF Contact Person

-If an application falls into one of the categories listed in Section 5.2.2 it shall be sent to:
+If an application falls into one of the categories listed in section 7.2.2 it shall be sent to:

-NE Regional Land Use Geologist Ministry of Energy, Northern Development and Mines Ontario Government Complex P.O.
-Bag 3060 Hwy 101 East South Porcupine, ON P0N 1H0
+NE Regional Land Use Geologist Ministry of Northern Development, Mines and Forestry Ontario Government Complex P.O.
+Bag 3060 Hwy 101 East South Porcupine, ON PON 1H0

-Phone: (705) 235-1615 /Fax: (705) 235-1620
+Phone (705) 235-1615 Fax (705) 235-1620

-5.2.4 Response Time
+7.2.4 Response Time